alfie-ns/1003-CW/RunWithDotnet.md

 - https://dotnet.microsoft.com/en-us/download

--`dotnet --version` to verify that the .NET SDK has been installed correctly.
+- `dotnet --version` to verify that the .NET SDK has been installed correctly.

 ## To create a dotnet environment/program